Getting Started

 4. Create Your First User

-npx nuxt-users create-user [email protected] "John Doe" password123
+npx nuxt-users create-user -e [email protected] -n "Admin User" -p password123 -r admin

 5. Add Login to Your App